 To help you decide if Peru Bus is right for you I have separated out our experience into some ‘loves’ and … well, ‘not so loves’.
-No service is ever perfect and of course these are my own personal opinions from my experience but I am fairly confident they will apply to you to!
+No service is ever perfect and of course, these are my own personal opinions from my experience but I am fairly confident they will apply to you too!

 - Free Neck Pillows (that you get to keep!!)
 Between these and the duvets it’s practically like you’re in a hostel bed.
 And they made the day portions super easy when we were too lazy to raise our head to watch the films!